larray-project/larray/doc/source/contribute.rst

 Our unit tests are written using the `pytest library <https://docs.pytest.org>`_ and our tests modules are located in `/larray/tests/`.
-We also use its extension `pytest-pep8 <https://pypi.org/project/pytest-pep8/>`_ to check if the code is PEP8 compliant.
 The pytest library is able to automatically detect and run unit tests as long as you respect some conventions: